George Sherman | The Tulsa Kid

 Links to The Tulsa Kid

-Reprisal! shares imagery with Sherman's earlier Western The Tulsa Kid.
+Reprisal! shares imagery with George Sherman's earlier Western The Tulsa Kid.

 Both have heroes who have changed their lives, and who are keeping their pasts hidden.